 Our US branch is a registered 501(c)3 incorporated in 2009 in New York with the legal name Zimbabwe Orphans Fund and tax ID 27-1232970.

-Initially, ZOF was founded to support Emerald Hill Children’s Home – an orphanage caring for over 100 girls and boys aged 3 to 18 – and its brother orphanage St Joseph’s House for Boys.
+Emerald Hill Children’s Home – a children's home caring for over 100 girls and boys aged 3 to 18 and supporting youths throughout their tertiary studies – and

 Funding computer literacy classes for 150 disadvantaged students

 Funding the International Computer Driver License (ICDL/ECDL) certificate for an additional 34 high performing students to enhance their job prospects

 Providing vocational education scholarships to 36 youths leaving Emerald Hill Children’s Home and St Joseph’s House for Boys.
 Over 90% of the beneficiaries are women

 Funding a drone flying & engineering workshop for 10 boys at St Joseph's 18+

 Organising a Careers Day in Harare in partnership with St Joseph House for Boys to inspire and advise over 100 youths on their career prospects

 For a more comprehensive overview of our programmes please visit our PROGRAMMES pages